ibm-cloud-docs/assistant/dialog-runtime.md

 Notice that your assistant recognizes the term `today` in the user input as a date, a mention of the `@sys-date` entity.
 If your dialog tree contains a node that conditions on the `@sys-date` entity, then it is also likely to be included in the list of disambiguation choices.
 This image shows it included in the list as the *Capture date information* option.

 ![Service prompts the user to choose from a list of dialog options, including Capture date information.](images/disambig-tryitout-date.png)

-The following video explains the benefits of using disambiguation.
-A few things have changed since the video was created:

-- You enable disambiguation from the *Options* page instead of a **Settings** link from the *Dialog* page.
-- You can also set a maximum number of options to display in the disambiguation list.

 ### Editing the disambiguation configuration
 {: #dialog-runtime-disambig-edit}